krizzdewizz/vscode-icon-rotation/README.md

 ## Release Info

+v1.0.3
+- Sorry, build did not pick up new binaries from 1.0.2.

 v1.0.2
 - Delete temp. icon file after it has been applied, so that VS Code default icon is shown again for new windows.